Freeholder Director Louis Cappelli, Jr. is a public servant of 30 years, a father of five, and a practicing attorney.

 While helping to spur on economic redevelopment in Camden County Cappelli, Jr. has also seen to the safety of its residents, building the Camden County Police Department while leveling some 600 unsafe structures in Camden.
 Under Cappelli, Jr., the county has upgraded its emergency 9-1-1 system, and merged its mental health and substance abuse programs.
 The Freeholder Director has also championed the use of life-saving Naloxone as a component of a comprehensive anti-opioid strategy.

-Cappelli, Jr. has been a Managing Partner at the law firm of Florio Perrucci Steinhardt & Fader L.L.C since 2008.
+Cappelli, Jr. is partner in the law firm of Florio, Perrucci, Steinhardt & Cappelli, LLC. since 2008.
 He serves on the board of the Delaware Valley Regional Planning Commission and is a member of the Greater Camden Partnership.
 Accolades for his career of county government service include having been named 2011 “Freeholder of the Year” by the New Jersey Conference of Mayors, being awarded the South Jersey Freeholder’s Associations Southern Star Award in 2012, and being named the 2015 Public Sector South Jerseyan of the Year by the Walter Rand Institute for Public Affairs at Rutgers University-Camden.

 Freeholder Cappelli is liaison to the following departments and offices: